 Base LMPs are used as the starting point to forecast LMPs for the resource when evaluating foregone energy revenues related to the storage horizon opportunity cost.
 There are two approaches for calculating the base LMPs used in the calculation of storage horizon opportunity cost.
 These approaches are described below.
-Under both approaches, the IESO smooths extreme values of LMPs when determining the storage horizon LMP, but the smoothing technique differs by approaches are also found below.
+Under both approaches, the IESO smooths extreme values of LMPs when determining the storage horizon LMP, but the smoothing technique differs by approach.
+High-level descriptions of the smoothing technique used under these approaches are also found below.